sapio-lang/sapio/docs/learn-sapio/src/ch01-01-installation.md

 cargo run --bin sapio-cli -- contract create "{\"arguments\":{\"ForAddress\":{\"amount_step\":{\"Sats\":100},\"cold_storage\":\"bcrt1qumrrqgt7e3a7damzm8x97m6sjs20u8hjw2hcjj\",\"hot_storage\":\"bcrt1qumrrqgt7e3a7damzm8x97m6sjs20u8hjw2hcjj\",\"mature\":{\"RH\":10},\"n_steps\":10,\"timeout\":{\"RH\":5}}},\"context\":{\"amount\":1,\"network\":\"Regtest\"}}" --file="plugin-example/target/wasm32-unknown-unknown/debug/sapio_wasm_vault.wasm"
 ```

-You can use `cargo run --bin sapio-cli -- help` to learn more about what a the
+You can use `cargo run --release --bin sapio-cli -- help` to learn more about what a the
 CLI can do! and `cargo run --bin sapio-cli -- <subcommand> help` to learn about
 subcommands like `contract`.
 If you aren't modifying Sapio itself, you'll want
 to run `cargo build --release` and use a release binary as it is much faster.